Rep. Van Duyne to Newsmax: Dems Try to Hide Harris' Record of 'Failure'

 "GovTrack has since deleted this, but they had defined her as the most liberal senator that they had," Van Duyne asserted.

-Addressing Harris's policies during her time as California's Attorney General, Van Duyne accused the VP of advocating for defunding the police and releasing criminals from jail.
+Addressing Harris' policies during her time as California's attorney general, Van Duyne accused the vice president of advocating for defunding the police and releasing criminals from jail.

 "Her policies when she was in California were to defund the police and let criminals out of jail.
 And now, all of a sudden, she's tough on crime," Van Duyne said.